-Verbal Information that must be included when informing Veren Inc. includes, but not limited the following:
+Verbal Information that must be included when informing CPEC includes, but not limited the following:

 - a.
 Name of person reporting - b.
 Location of the incident - c.
 Nature of the incident personal injury, environmental, property damage, fire, explosion, equipment damage or a dangerous occurrence. - d.
 Status of the site and personnel involved. - e.
 Emergency services required. - f.
 Names of all parties involved. - g.
 Date and time of occurrence. - 4.
-Once the circumstances of an incident have been stabilized, the appropriate level of investigation should be initiated by both Veren Inc. and the contractor. - 5.
+Once the circumstances of an incident have been stabilized, the appropriate level of investigation should be initiated by both CPEC and contractor. - 5.
 The contractors Incident investigation process should determine the cause of the incident along with action items to prevent future incidents.
-This will be completed in a timely manner and forwarded to the Veren Inc. representative or Veren Inc. H&S advisor. - 6.
-Veren Inc. reserves the right to participate on a contractors' investigation team or to perform an independent investigation.
-All SIF and SIF potentials will be investigated by Veren Inc. H&S Department. - 7.
+This will be completed in a timely manner and forwarded to the CPEC representative or CPEC H&S advisor. - CPEC reserves the right to participate on a contractors' investigation team or to perform an independent investigation.
+All SIF and SIF potentials will be investigated by CPEC H&S Department. - 7.
 All applicable government agencies are to be notified according to the requirements of existing regulations.
-Veren Inc. must be notified prior to all government notifications. - 8.
-For greater certainty, Veren Inc. shall be responsible for all regulatory reporting required as a result of an incident noted in 1 above, unless Veren Inc. has delegated prime contractor status to contractor.
-Because Veren Inc. is obligated to make all required regulatory notifications in accordance with the timeframes outlined by the regulatory governing body or licensor, contractor will provide all assistance and information reasonably required by Veren Inc. to full its reporting duties, including those specifically enumerated in this Section 2.1.
+CPEC must be notified prior to all government notifications.

-3. First Aid, Medical and Emergency Response
+3 First Aid, Medical and Emergency Response